boa-dev/boa/docs/boa_object.md

 ### Getter & Setter `$boa.optimizer.statistics`

-This is and accessor property on the module, its getter returns `true` if enabled or `false` otherwise.
+This is an accessor property on the module, its getter returns `true` if enabled or `false` otherwise.
 Its setter can be used to enable/disable optimization statistics, which are printed to `stdout`.

 ```JavaScript